gesistsa/sweater/README.md

 ## Notation of a query

-All tests in this package use the concept of queries (see Badilla et al., 2020) to study the biases in the input word embeddings `w`.
+All tests in this package use the concept of queries (see Badilla et al., 2020) to study associations in the input word embeddings `w`.
 This package uses the “STAB” notation from Brunet et al (2019). \[1\]

 All tests depend on two types of words.
 The first type, namely, `S_words` and `T_words`, is *target words* (or *neutral words* in Garg et al).
-These are words that **should** have no bias.
+In the case of studying biases, these are words that **should** have no bias.
 For instance, the words such as “nurse” and “professor” can be used as target words to study the gender bias in word embeddings.
 One can also separate these words into two sets, `S_words` and `T_words`, to group words by their perceived bias.
 For example, Caliskan et al. (2017) grouped target words into two groups: mathematics (“math”, “algebra”, “geometry”, “calculus”, “equations”, “computation”, “numbers”, “addition”) and arts (“poetry”, “art”, “dance”, “literature”, “novel”, “symphony”, “drama”, “sculpture”).
 Please note that also `T_words` is not always required.

 The second type, namely `A_words` and `B_words`, is *attribute words* (or *group words* in Garg et al).
 These are words with known properties